How to Recommend the Best Wheelchair or Walker

 The walker is designed for someone who needs both of their hands to balance, the user may feel easily fatigued or they need more stability.
 If your client finds it difficult to sit steadily at the end of the bed then they could often benefit from using a walker.

+There are walkers to suit every user’s abilities.
 Image Source: Karma Website

 There are a variety of different walkers: